swiftlang/swift-evolution/proposals/0000-unicode-for-string-processing.md

 #### POSIX character classes: `[:NAME:]`

 **POSIX character classes** represent concepts that we'd like to define at all semantic levels.
 We propose the following definitions, some of which have been described above.
-When matching with grapheme cluster semantics, Unicode properties are extended to `Character`s as descrived in the rationale above, and as shown in the table below.
+When matching with grapheme cluster semantics, Unicode properties are extended to `Character`s as described in the rationale above, and as shown in the table below.
 That is, for POSIX class `[:word:]`, any `Character` that starts with a matching scalar is a match, while for `[:digit:]`, a matching `Character` must only comprise a single Unicode scalar value.

 | POSIX class  | Unicode property class            | Character behavior   | ASCII mode value              |
 |--------------|-----------------------------------|----------------------|-------------------------------|